Machine-Learning-in-Glaciology-Workshop/Machine-Learning-in-Glaciology-Workshop.github.io/_pages/practical_info.md

 <!---
 ## Application and participant selection
-If you wish to participate in the workshop, please apply [HERE](https://docs.google.com/forms/d/e/1FAIpQLSeFPpADZpmVA0lA4UYs7y8ayQV1PuN6JoWUJBguA7qVk0bpSg/viewform) latest by 9 January 2023.
-Accepted participants will be informed per email latest in early February 2023.
+If you wish to participate in the workshop, please apply [HERE](https://docs.google.com/forms/d/e/1FAIpQLSeFPpADZpmVA0lA4UYs7y8ayQV1PuN6JoWUJBguA7qVk0bpSg/viewform) latest by 31 March 2024.
+Accepted participants will be informed per email latest in end of April 2024.
 We will announce here when the selection has been made.
 -->

 ## Who can participate?